xmigrate/xforecast-docs/docs/source/design_overview.rst

         :align: center
         :alt: Prometheus Logo

-Datastore is a timeseries database.
-Currently we support prometheus and we will also add support for influxdb soon.
+Datastore is a time-series database.
+Currently, we support Prometheus and we will also add support for influxdb soon.
-Forecaster will be reading and writing data to the datastore.
+The forecaster will be reading and writing data to the datastore.

 Visualizer
 ----------